-Can CDs or tapes go in the curbside bin?
+Can I recycle CDs and tapes in my curbside recycling program?

 It’s highly unlikely that your curbside recycling program accepts electronic media of any kind, even though they are plastic.
 Even if your program says it accepts “Plastics #1-7,” most CDs and tapes won’t be labeled and therefore don’t belong in the curbside bin.

 You can use a bunch of materials from around the house to repair scratches, ranging from toothpaste to a banana peel.
 There are also scratch filler kits available to purchase.

 Why do I have to pay to recycle my CDs and tapes via mail-in programs?